tvntsr/status-go/CONTRIBUTING.md

 ### Test Validation

 Every Pull Request (PR) should include tests to validate its correctness and to test the features implemented.
-Preferably, use Behavior-Driven Development (BDD) principles for writing tests.
+Preferably, use [Behavior-Driven Development (BDD)](https://en.wikipedia.org/wiki/Behavior-driven_development) principles for writing tests.

 ### Area of Impact

 PRs should be well described, and the description should clearly specify the area of impact.
 This helps reviewers and maintainers understand the changes being made.
+Please request manual QA if the PR is high-risk or it's large impact.

 ## Pull Request Description

 ### Feature Flags

 For PRs introducing new features, especially those in high-risk areas, consider using feature flags.
 Feature flags allow features to be toggled on or off, providing a way to deploy code changes to production while controlling the visibility of new features.
+For example, for messenger, you can use https://github.com/status-im/status-go/blob/develop/protocol/common/feature_flags.go.

 ### Removing Feature Flags